Killer Mike, Atlanta Hawks And Stand Together Hosts Event For High School Students

-Over 80 Atlanta high school students visited State Farm Arena on Oct.
-21 for the national WAY “Who Are You?” campaign an immersive career exploration event presented by Stand Together in partnership with Killer Mike, his wife Shay Render, and the Atlanta Hawks.
+Over 80 Atlanta high school students visited State Farm Arena this week for the national WAY “Who Are You?” campaign an immersive career exploration event presented by Stand Together in partnership with Killer Mike, his wife Shay Render, and the Atlanta Hawks.

 The experience invited students, from Fredrick Douglass High School and North Atlanta High School, to reimagine what success looks like, not just through traditional academic paths, but through hands-on engagement with real-world careers that power both the arena and Atlanta’s thriving creative and entrepreneurial scene.